jwdotpark/2021_fall/practical_ds_a/algorithms.md

 source: [wikipedia](https://www.wikiwand.com/en/Merge_sort)

+- It also uses divide and conquer approach like quick sort.
 - It's a combination of splitting, merging and sorting.
 - Arrays of 0 or 1 element are always sorted.
 - It works by decomposing an array into smaller arrays of 0 or 1 elements, then building up a newly sorted array(divide and conquer)